BCODMO/blog.bco-dmo.org/_drafts/2026-05-11-doi-backend-architecture.md

 ## Governance, Embargo and Access Control

 Embargo implementation and validation are deployed as a backend responsibility.
-The datapackage associated with a Dataset serves as a source of truth on access policies with respect to the files or the dataset itself.
+The canonical JSON-LD data associated with a Dataset DOI serves as a source of truth on access policies with respect to the files or the dataset itself.

 _Key aspects:_
-All file Urls are masked and can only be redirected to the original data url by the receiving AWS API upon verifying the embargo policy on the Dataset based on the private datapackage.
+All file URLs are masked and can only be redirected to the original data url by the receiving AWS API upon verifying the embargo policy on the Dataset based on the private JSON-LD.